Best Gas Hot Water Heaters for Home Use: Buying Tips, Pros and Cons

 Tank-type water heaters are designed with water storage tanks that have a capacity ranging from a few gallons to over 100 gallons and are used in residential homes.

-Hot water is always readily available with tank-type water heaters.
+Hot water is always readily available with tank-type models.
 The advantage of tank-type over tankless models is their lower cost and simpler design, making them less prone to failures.

 The most advanced models utilize condensing technology, such as this Vertex model from AO Smith.